openservicemesh/osm-docs/content/docs/guides/certificates.md

 ### Root Certificate

-The root certificate for the service mesh is stored in an Opaque Kubernetes Secret named `osm-ca-bundle` in the OSM Namespace (in most cases `osm-system`).
+The root certificate for the service mesh is stored in an Opaque Kubernetes Secret named `osm-ca-bundle` in the namespace where osm is installed (by default `osm-system`).
 The secret YAML has the following shape:

 ```yaml